interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 #### expires_at

 The timestamp when the request expires.
 Recipients SHOULD NOT fulfill the conditions of incoming transfers that arrive after the expiry has passed.
 Senders MAY use the request expiry to determine the expiry of the transfer they put on hold for the first connector.

-#### additional_routing_info

-Additional information supplied by the recipient for the sender's client to route the payment.
-For example, this may include the rate curve that includes fee and exchange rate information for payments from a well-known ledger to the recipient's ledgers.

 #### additional_headers